usnistgov/FIPS201/_FIPS201/authentication.md

 symmetric Card Authentication key SHALL be used for PIV cardholder authentication using the following
 steps:

-- The CHUID, PIV Authentication certificate, or Card Authentication certificate data element is read from the PIV Card and is checked to ensure the card has not expired.
+- The PIV Authentication certificate or Card Authentication certificate data element is read from the PIV Card and is checked to ensure the card has not expired.
 - The digital signature on the data element is checked to ensure that it was signed by a trusted source and is unaltered.